RajShivade/Blackjack-cards-game-project-using-python-/README.md

 The primary objective of this project is to provide a fun and interactive way to play Blackjack in a console environment while demonstrating the use of Python functions, control flow, and basic game logic.

 # Features:-
--Card Dealing: Randomly deal cards to the user and the computer from a virtual deck.
+- Card Dealing: Randomly deal cards to the user and the computer from a virtual deck.
--Score Calculation: Calculate the score of a hand based on the values of the cards.
+- Score Calculation: Calculate the score of a hand based on the values of the cards.
--Blackjack Handling: Recognize and handle Blackjacks and adjust the value of Aces to prevent busting.
+- Blackjack Handling: Recognize and handle Blackjacks and adjust the value of Aces to prevent busting.
--Game Logic: Implement the game rules, including player decisions and computer actions.
+- Game Logic: Implement the game rules, including player decisions and computer actions.
--Replayability: Allow the user to play multiple games in a single session.
+- Replayability: Allow the user to play multiple games in a single session.
--Dependencies
+- Dependencies

 # The project relies on the following Python modules:

--random: For random selection of cards from the deck.
+- random: For random selection of cards from the deck.
--replit.clear: For clearing the console between games (specific to the Replit platform).
+- replit.clear: For clearing the console between games (specific to the Replit platform).
--art.logo: For displaying the game logo.
+- art.logo: For displaying the game logo.

 # How It Works
 -Card Dealing: At the start of the game, both the user and the computer are dealt two cards each from the deck.